MachinisteWeb/node-atlas/README.en.md

 ### Examples of websites with NodeAtlas ###

-You'll find a list of GitHub repositories provided by NodeAtlas community to analyse and understand how NodeAtlas works:
+You'll find a list of GitHub repositories provided by NodeAtlas community to analyze and understand how NodeAtlas works:

 - [All examples provided by NodeAtlas GitHub Communauty](https://github.com/NodeAtlas/).